neostandard/neostandard/GOVERNANCE.md

 Otherwise, a Contributor may self-apply if they believe they meet the above criteria by reaching out to a Lead Maintainer privately with the links to their valuable contributions.
-The Lead Maintainers will reply to the Contributor and will decide if candidate it to be made a collaborator.
+That Lead Maintainer will then open a private team discussion on GitHub regarding that and reply back when a decision has been made.

 The consensus to grant a new candidate Collaborator status is reached when: